hpcaubuserguide/hpcaub_userguide/userdoc/octopus/large_language_models.rst

     ``OLLAMA_MODELS`` to ``/dev/shm/ollama/models`` and put your models in there by copying them from the default location.

+.. todo:: add a bash function that caches a certain named model to ``/dev/shm``

 Load and list the models
 ++++++++++++++++++++++++